Animal Testing In China: Everything You Need To Know In 2023

 Main takeaways from the article:

-How Can Animal Testing Happen In China?
+How Can Animal Testing Occur In China?

-• Pre-market animal testing – when a cosmetic product is tested on animals before it is sold to customers, the product registration phase
+- Pre-market animal testing happens during the product registration phase, where a cosmetic product is tested on animals before it is sold to consumers.

-• Post-market animal testing – when a cosmetic product is tested after the product is already sold in stores, typically as a result of a widespread adverse reaction
+- Post-market animal testing occurs after a product is already available in stores, typically triggered by reports of widespread adverse reactions.

 Can Cosmetics Brands Enter China Without Pre-Market Animal Testing?